aryashreep/magento2training/README.md

 # Magento 2 training modules
-## Upload the modules in app/code directory and run the enable modules commands.
+## Upload the modules in app/code directory and run the enable module commands.
 You will find the below the modules
 ### Mindtree_Helpdesk
 ### Unit1
 #### Unit1_Test